-- 5.3 Advertisements must not condone or encourage practices that are detrimental to children's health. - 5.4 Advertisements must not condone or encourage bullying. - 5.5 Advertisements must not portray or represent children in a sexual way. - Advertisements must not imply that children are likely to be ridiculed, inferior to others, less popular, disloyal or have let someone down if they or their family do not use a product or service. - 5.7 Advertisements must not take advantage of children's inexperience, credulity or sense of loyalty.
-Advertisements for products or services of interest to children must not be likely to mislead; for example, by exaggerating the features of a product or service in a way that could lead to children having unrealistic expectations of that product or service. - 5.8 Child actors may feature in advertisements but care must be taken to ensure that those advertisements neither mislead nor exploit children's inexperience, credulity or sense of loyalty. - Advertisements must not include a direct exhortation to children to buy or hire a product or service or to persuade their parents, guardians or other persons to buy or hire a product or service for them. - 5.10 Advertisements that promote a product or service and invite consumers to buy that product or service via a direct response mechanism must not be targeted directly at children.
-Direct-response mechanisms are those that allow consumers to place orders without face-to-face contact with the supplier. - 5.11 If it includes a price, an advertisement for a children's product or service must not use qualifiers such as "only" or "just" to make the price seem less expensive. - 5.12 Television only Advertisements for a toy, game or comparable children's product must include a statement of its price or, if it is not possible to include a precise price, an approximate price, if that product costs £30 or more. - 5.13 Advertisements for promotions targeted directly at children:
+- 5.3 Advertisements must not condone or encourage practices that are detrimental to children's health. - 5.4 Advertisements must not condone or encourage bullying. - 5.5 Advertisements must not portray or represent children in a sexual way. - 5.6 Advertisements must not imply that children are likely to be ridiculed, inferior to others, less popular, disloyal or have let someone down if they or their family do not use a product or service. - 5.7 Advertisements must not take advantage of children's inexperience, credulity or sense of loyalty.
+Advertisements for products or services of interest to children must not be likely to mislead; for example, by exaggerating the features of a product or service in a way that could lead to children having unrealistic expectations of that product or service. - 5.8 Child actors may feature in advertisements but care must be taken to ensure that those advertisements neither mislead nor exploit children's inexperience, credulity or sense of loyalty. - Advertisements must not include a direct exhortation to children to buy or hire a product or service or to persuade their parents, guardians or other persons to buy or hire a product or service for them. - This rule is affected by the UCP provisions that revoke and replace the CPRs.
+Please see note here for more details. - 5.10 Advertisements that promote a product or service and invite consumers to buy that product or service via a direct response mechanism must not be targeted directly at children.
+Direct-response mechanisms are those that allow consumers to place orders without face-to-face contact with the supplier. - 5.11 If it includes a price, an advertisement for a children's product or service must not use qualifiers such as "only" or "just" to make the price seem less expensive. - Television only Advertisements for a toy, game or comparable children's product must include a statement of its price or, if it is not possible to include a precise price, an approximate price, if that product costs £30 or more.

-- 5.13.1 must include all significant qualifying conditions - 5.13.2 must make clear if adult permission is required for children to enter.
+- 5.13 Advertisements for promotions targeted directly at children: - 5.13.1 must include all significant qualifying conditions - 5.13.2 must make clear if adult permission is required for children to enter.